 The region is cognizant of the interconnectedness between land use and public health.
 Additionally, bus transit systems are often routed through areas challenged with high poverty, unemployment, or low workforce participation rates.
-As such, programs and policy changeswill continue to be implemented to improve public health and economic mobility show commitment to continuing these efforts into the future.
+As such, programs and policy changes will continue to be implemented to improve public health and economic mobility.